Table of Contents

 Conclusion

 PySpark 4.0 makes distributed computing faster and easier to use.
-Arrow-optimized UDFs speed up custom transformations, native visualization removes conversion steps, and dynamic UDTFs handle flexible data structures.
+Arrow-optimized UDFs speed up custom transformations, the Variant type simplifies JSON handling, native visualization removes conversion steps, and dynamic UDTFs handle flexible data structures.

 These improvements address real bottlenecks without requiring major code changes, making PySpark more practical for everyday data engineering tasks.